ingels11/academic-kickstart/content/project/pandemic-burden-gavsus/index.md

 ---
-title: Georgia relative to the US
+title: Georgia Relative to the US
 summary: ""
 tags:
 - covidSub